 As already highlighted, the Board of Directors has established a Remuneration Committee within it, composed of Non-executive Directors, mostly independent.
 The Chairman of the Remuneration Committee is chosen among the Independent Directors.

-When setting up the Committee, the Board also took into consideration the professionalism of its members in order to ensure adequate knowledge and experience in financial matters or remuneration policies.
+When setting up the Committee, the Board also took into consideration the professionalism of its members in order to ensure that at least one Committee member possesses adequate knowledge and experience in financial matters or remuneration policies.